Tobeworks/code-invaders-game/README.md

 # 🚀 Code Invaders - Tobeworks Easter Egg

-A Space Invaders-inspired browser game as an Easter Egg for the Tobeworks homepage.
+A Space Invaders-inspired browser game as an Easter Egg.
 Built with Vanilla JavaScript and Canvas API.

 ## ✨ Features